How Tariffs Influence Consumer Behavior and Market Trends

 Brand Loyalty Versus Price Sensitivity

-With tariffs, consumers’ loyalty to their preferred brands come under trial.
+With tariffs, consumers’ loyalty to their preferred brands comes under trial.
 Think of it–you are hooked on Italian designer handbags.
 With the tariffs, those bags go up by 25% in price.
 Are you willing to swallow the additional cost, or would you rather switch to something made more locally?

 Point: